brainhack-proceedings/2020_10_karakuzu_example/report.md

 acknow: The authors would like to thank the organizers and attendees of OHBM Brainhack 2020.

-contrib: JD and JJD wrote the software, JD performed tests, and JD and JJD wrote the report.
+contrib: AK did something.

 tags:
-  - tag1
+  - MRI
-  - tag2
+  - Publishing
-  - tag3
+  - Report

 supplemental:
   - Material 1